Learn about the Most Common Household Things that can make your garden better and much easier. Some of these will surprise you!

-Egg cartons are common, comes under easily available things in the home.
-Not only you can use them to propagate seeds, but there are other DIYs as well.
-For example, this bird feeder project, and here a miniature succulent garden in an egg carton.
+Egg cartons are common and come under easily available things in the home.
+Not only can you use them to propagate seeds, but also for making a bird feeder.

-You’ll be surprised, after finding out that sugar is very effective in the garden.
-Feed nectar feeding creatures a clean sugar water solution (learn more here), cut flowers last longer or create a natural trap for fruit flies and house flies.
-Find more out in this article!
+You’ll be surprised after finding out that sugar is very effective in the garden.
+Feed nectar-feeding creatures a clean sugar water solution (learn more here), cut flowers last longer, or create a natural trap for fruit flies and house flies.

 29. Essential Oils

-Essential oils can do wonders in your garden.
-There are many amazing uses.
-From repelling pests to attracting pollinators and boosting the immunity of your plants.
-They work!
-Check out this detailed article here to learn more.
+Essential oils can do wonders in your garden, from repelling pests to attracting pollinators and boosting the immunity of your plants.

 30. Epsom Salt